-First-ever photos and footage of silver-backed chevrotain confirm first rediscovery of lost mammal on Global Wildlife Conservation’s ‘most wanted’ list.
+First-ever photos and footage of silver-backed chevrotain confirm the first rediscovery of lost mammal on Global Wildlife Conservation’s ‘most wanted’ list.

 Global Wildlife Conservation and partners Southern Institute of Ecology and Leibniz Institute for Zoo and Wildlife Research have rediscovered a species lost to science since 1990 called a silver-backed chevrotain – a deer-like species that is the size of a rabbit, has a silver sheen, and has been hanging on in a region of Vietnam ravaged by poaching by snares.
 The silver-backed chevrotain, also called the Vietnamese mouse deer, was last recorded more than 25 years ago and is the first mammal rediscovered on GWC’s top 25 most wanted lost species in the Search for Lost Species.

-The rediscovery in southern Vietnam was published November 11, 2019, in the scientific journal Nature Ecology & Evolution and is spurring on efforts to protect the chevrotain and the other mysterious and extraordinary wildlife that shares its home in Vietnam.
+The rediscovery in southern Vietnam was published on November 11, 2019, in the scientific journal Nature Ecology & Evolution and is spurring on efforts to protect the chevrotain and the other mysterious and extraordinary wildlife that shares its home in Vietnam.

 “We had no idea what to expect, so I was surprised and overjoyed when we checked the camera traps and saw photographs of a mouse deer with silver flanks,” said An Nguyen, associate conservation scientist for GWC and expedition team leader.
-Nguyen is also field coordinator and Ph.D. student with the Leibniz Institute for Zoo and Wildlife Research.
+Nguyen is also a field coordinator and Ph.D. student with the Leibniz Institute for Zoo and Wildlife Research.
 “For so long, this species has seemingly only existed as part of our imagination.
 Discovering that it is, indeed, still out there, is the first step in ensuring we don’t lose it again, and we’re moving quickly now to figure out how best to protect it.”

 The silver-backed chevrotain was described in 1910 from four individuals collected from southern Vietnam.
-A Russian expedition in 1990 in central Vietnam collected a fifth individual.
-Scientists know almost nothing about general ecology or conservation status of this species, making it one of the highest mammal conservation priorities in the Greater Annamite mountains, one of GWC’s focal wildlands.
+A Russian expedition in 1990 in central Vietnam collected the fifth individual.
+Scientists know almost nothing about the general ecology or conservation status of this species, making it one of the highest mammal conservation priorities in the Greater Annamite mountains, one of GWC’s focal wildlands.

 After several interviews with local villagers and government forest rangers who reported seeing a gray mouse deer – the color distinguishing the silver-backed chevrotain from the more common lesser mouse deer – the field team set three camera traps for five months in an area of southern Vietnam where locals indicated they may have seen the animal.
 This resulted in 275 photos of the species.
 The team then set up another 29 cameras in the same area, this time recording 1,881 photographs of the chevrotain over five months.